Skip to content

 3. Negative Emotions Are Built-In Survival Signals

-Frustration, anxiety, or sadness aren’t distractions to ignore.
+Often, emotions like frustration, anxiety, or sadness aren’t distractions to ignore.
 They’re survival signals trying to tell you something.

 If you dismiss negative emotions, you lose out on valuable data.
 They highlight what’s misaligned or unprepared.